angelsantamaria/scripts/ReadMe.md

   * Download the scripts in a folder of your choice
   `git clone https://github.com/angelsantamaria/scripts.git`

-  * Add the following line to your `bashrc` in order to execute the scripts from any console path
+  * Run the following line to set your `bashrc`.
+This will allow you to execute the scripts from any console path.
   ``echo "source `pwd`/scripts/setup.bash" >> ~/.bashrc``

 ## Main scripts